Kempe's second goal of game lifts Kings past Minnesota 7-6 – KION546

 A casualty of Minnesota’s salary cap issues, Fiala was traded to Los Angeles in the offseason after establishing career highs in goals (33), assists (52) and points (85) while playing in every Wild game last season.
 In 215 games with Minnesota, Fiala had 79 goals and 107 assists, both team bests in that span.

-He and linemates, Kempe and Anze Kopitar, combined for nine points as the top-line trio continues to mold into a unit.
+Fiala, Kempe and Anze Kopitar combined for nine points as the top-line trio continues to mold into a unit.
 They had a combined two assists in the first two Kings games, both losses.

+“Sometimes you feel better than other days and today I felt pretty good from the start,” Fiala said.
+“Obviously a little more motivated playing against them, my old team, but it was good.
+A good first step in our direction and myself as well and now we just have to build from it.”

 Showing their potential prowess on a second-period power play, Kopitar passed to Kempe in the slot.
 His touch pass went to Fiala, who beat Gustavsson on a one-timer for a 5-3 lead.